UNITED STATES

 Options expired | ( | ) | ||||||||||

-The fair value of the time-based options granted during the six-months ended June 30, 2023 was $
+The fair value of the time-based options granted during the nine-month period ended September 30, 2024 was $

 Performance-based Options

-Certain stock options awarded by the Company contain performance conditions related to certain financial measures and achievements of strategic/operational milestones.
-The options will vest and become exercisable once the specific performance condition is fulfilled.
+Certain stock options awarded by the Company contain performance conditions related to certain financial measures and achievements of strategic and operational milestones.
+Once a specific performance condition is fulfilled, the associated options will fully vest and become exercisable.

-A summary of the performance-based option activity under the 2017 Plan and Inducement Plan for the six-months ended June 30, 2023 is presented below:
+A summary of the performance-based option activity under the 2017 Plan and Inducement Plan for the nine-months ended September 30, 2024 is presented below:

 Stock Options Outstanding | ||||||||||||